FLAME’s Latest Public Relations Message Printable PDF

-Israel’s administration of Judea-Samaria, far from being illegal, has a powerful basis.
+Israel’s administration of Judea-Samaria, far from being illegal, has powerful legitimacy.
 In fact, Israel is in full compliance with international law: It is not occupying others’ land, its settlements are lawful, and Palestinians have no documented legal claim to this territory.
-Israel’s authority in Judea-Samaria is based on four unassailable grounds: 1) past Jewish presence; 2) current Jewish presence; 3) international mandates; and 4) international conventions.
+Israel’s authority in Judea-Samaria is based on four grounds: 1) past Jewish presence; 2) current Jewish presence; 3) international mandates; and 4) international conventions.
 While sovereignty over these territories is disputed, this will ideally be resolved through negotiations between Israel and the Palestinians.

 2) Jews are the majority population in 60% of Judea-Samaria.
 Around 600 CE, Arabs invaded and colonized what was then called Palestine.
 While today Arabs are the majority population in about 40% of Judea-Samaria, Israeli Jews are the majority in some 60% of this territory—the so-called Area C, designated by the Oslo II Accords, These Accords, agreed to by Israel and the Palestinian Liberation Organization in 1993-95, give Israel full control over administration and security in this region.
 No Palestinians have been forcibly removed from Area C, and land on which Israelis live there does not violate private Palestinian land rights.